12"/45 (30.5 cm) Mark X

 A Vickers design used on the famous British battleship HMS Dreadnought, which was the first battleship completed with an "all big gun" main armament.

 These guns were originally developed for the two ships of the Lord Nelson class, the last of the British pre-dreadnoughts.
 The mountings and guns intended for those ships were instead used to speed the construction of HMS Dreadnought.
 As a result, construction on the Lord Nelson class was held up while new guns and mountings were built for them, delaying their completion until 1908.
-Thus, these last British "pre-dreadnoughts" were actually completed two years after their design had been obsoleted by HMS Dreadnought.
+Thus, these last British "pre-dreadnoughts" were actually finished two years after their design had been obsoleted by HMS Dreadnought.
+Besides those ships actually completed with these guns, there were plans to replace the 12"/40 (30.5 cm) Mark IX guns used on the last three King Edward VII class (Africa, Britanica and Hibernia) but this conversion was abandoned.

 In addition to their use on capital ships, a further three guns with four spares were mounted as coastal artillery in Belgium during World War I.

 Constructed of nickel-steel inner A and A tubes, full length wire, B tube and overlapping jacket.
 The breech bush screwed into the A tube and then were both shrunk and screwed on to collars on the latter.
-These guns used a mechanically improved breech mechanism of "pure couple" design that was either manually or hydraulically worked.
+These guns used a mechanically improved breech mechanism of "pure couple" design that could be either manually or hydraulically worked.
 This proved so successful that it was essentially copied in all later designs.
 133 Mark X guns were manufactured plus two Mark X* guns, which was to an earlier design with a thinner chase and weighed 448 lbs.
 (203 kg) less.
+Mark X** and Mark X*** were alterations for railway guns but no guns were actually altered.
+Tapered inner A tubes to combat "steel choke" problems were approved during World War I but the three guns ordered were cancelled at the end of the war.
+In January 1920 eighty-five guns were offered to the Army and Empire forces for use in coastal batteries but none were transferred.

 |Designation||12"/45 (30.5 cm) Mark X|